K3ANU/dc-open-houses/README.md

 ## 2. Setting up the doors

 Go stand in the middle of the door so that the door will be pushed half open.
 Now use the command `adddoor` along side with an **unique** name <sub>**Copy** the name, you will need it later.</sub>.
 Now use the `newdoor` command to create a new door inside of `qb-doorlock`.
 The configuration of the door should look like the following screenshot.
 Important points being: HouseName should be the name of the house you are in now.
 Makes it easier to find the doors back inside of `qb-doorlock`.
-Copied DoorName being the same name you used when doing the `adddoor` command.
+Copied DoorName being `HouseName-DoorName`.
+DoorName being the same name you used when doing the `adddoor` command.

 [x] Locked
 [x] Can't Unlock